-Rabbits are curious pets that not only need a lot of space to roam and explore outside of their cage but also tend to get in to things they shouldn't.
+Rabbits are curious pets that not only need a lot of space to roam and explore outside of their cage but also tend to get into things they shouldn't.
 By bunny proofing your home, your rabbit can explore their domain without getting into trouble!

 Rabbits love to dig so any ground surface that will allow them to do so will be dug.
-Unfortunately, for many bunny lovers this means their carpeting is the victim of their bunny's behavior.
+Unfortunately, for many bunny lovers, this means their carpeting is the victim of their bunny's behavior.
 Area rugs, carpet, and carpet padding are all attractive digging things to your rabbit so if you have them in the room you designate for your rabbit's playtime or home it is very likely that they will be ruined.
 If you are okay with this likely potential then that's fine (just make sure they aren't actually eating what they dig up).
 But if you want to avoid the mess and possible fiber ingestion, choose a room for your bunny that has a non-porous, easy to clean surface instead.
 Linoleum, tile, and laminate flooring are popular choices of bunny owners since they can't be dug, don't absorb urine, and won't stain.

-If you have carpeting that has been chewed or is especially vulnerable to being chewed (corners that lift up), try placing furniture, litter boxes (if your rabbit is litter box trained), area rugs, or mats meant to be chewed by rabbits on those spots.
+If you have carpeting that has been chewed or is especially vulnerable to being chewed (corners that lift up) try placing furniture, litter boxes (if your rabbit is litter box trained), area rugs, or mats meant to be chewed by rabbits on those spots.
 This will not only hide the area but potentially keep them from chewing it.

 If you don't use metal baby gates to keep your rabbit contained then you probably have wooden doors that do the job instead.
 Rabbits will chew the bottoms and corners of these doors so in order to protect them you can put a kick plate the very bottom of them.
 A kick plate can also be helpful in covering up previous rabbit damage on the bottom of a door.
-Also, be sure to remove the door stop if it is at bunny level and instead utilize one at the top of the door or install a door handle wall guard.
+Also, be sure to remove the door stop if it is at the bunny's level and instead utilize one at the top of the door or install a door handle wall guard.

-Bunny Proof Your Electrical Cords and Outlets
+Electrical Cords and Outlets

 Cords and wires are not only things that are hard to replace on lamps and electronics but they are also extremely dangerous to your bunny if they are chewed.
 Electrical shocks and burns are seen in rabbits that chew on wires and death is even possible from the initial electrocution or side effects of the damage it does to the mouth.